Recommended PCs

 Cost

-Prices seem to have risen since Windows 7 came out.
-But i think you'll be looking to spend £400 or above to get a very good PC with the components mentioned.
-That usually includes a monitor if buying a desktop PC.
+Prices seem to have risen since Windows 8 and 10 came out.
+But i think you'll be looking to spend £450-£500 or above to get a very good PC/Laptop with the components mentioned.
+That doesn't usually include a monitor if buying a desktop PC.
 Dont go for a £300 manager's special rubbish!
 If it doesn't have the above spec you won't get the same quality for less money.
 False economy.
+Buy cheap, buy twice.

 Games Machines

 We don't make recommendations for Games Machines as the market moves so quickly.
-Nearly all of our customers dont care about playing the latest games, and frankly neither do we (it rots your brain and we've seen whole days disappear in seconds when you play games).
+Nearly all of our customers dont care about playing the latest games, and frankly neither do we (it rots your brain people! seeing entire days disappear very quickly when you play games is not good when you've got things to do and progress to make!).
 So the above recommendations are for getting a useful and practical PC that will be fast and last as long as possible, 4/5 years easily if not longer.
-If you do want a Games Machine then spend a lot of money - atleast £800 for a long lasting one that will play games that are coming out in future years- still making sure you follow our advice about CPUs.
+If you do want a Games Machine then spend a lot of money - atleast £800 for a long lasting one that will play games that are coming out in future years- still making sure you follow our advice about the best CPUs.

 Disclaimer: We don't accept any financial responsibilty for any content on this website.
 The above is our opinion, based on our experience and is a reflection of the decision algorithm we use when purchasing PCs for ourselves at this time.
 Read it, dont read it.
-Believe it, don't believe it.
+Listen to it, don't listen to it.
+You should apply these opinions to your own business context.